 - The distinctive and enduring Philosophy: the prime value or set of values that are the character and personality of the organization.

-- The strategic Priorities: those few values that are essential to all areas of the organization and to the area where the applicant will work that will enable the organization to compete and thrive
+- The strategic and universal Priorities: those few values that are essential to all areas of the organization and to the area where the applicant will work that will enable the organization to compete and thrive

 Then, be sure your hiring—your recruitment materials, recruitment practices and interview process—is aligned with your Core Culture so that you are effectively screening for culture fit.
 It is essential to hire people who naturally value the Core Culture attributes that are central to the organization.